Stars vs. Kraken Prediction & Picks - NHL Playoffs Second Round Game 7

 Stars Splits and Trends

-- In the 14 games this season the Stars scored only one goal, they went 3-9-2 (eight points).
+- In the 14 games this season the Stars registered only one goal, they went 3-9-2 (eight points).

-- In the 28 games when Dallas has capitalized on a single power-play goal, it picked up 37 points after finishing 15-6-7.
+- In the 28 games when Dallas has recorded a single power-play goal, it went 15-6-7 to record 37 points.

 Kraken Splits and Trends

-- Seattle has six points (2-12-2) when scoring a pair of goals this season.
+- Seattle has earned six points (2-12-2 record) this season when scoring a pair of goals .

 - The Kraken have earned 106 points in their 63 games with at least three goals scored.

-- This season, Seattle has capitalized on a single power-play goal in 33 games and picked up 47 points with a record of 22-8-3.
+- This season, Seattle has recorded a lone power-play goal in 33 games has a record of 22-8-3 in those matchups.

 - When outshooting its opponent this season, Seattle is 37-19-4 (78 points).